bcmclean/parallel-programming/OpenMP-Exam.md

 ````
 !!!!! go back to slide 20

+### Schedule

 #### Static scheduling
-- Number of iterations is divided equally amongst threads
+- Number of iterations is divided equally amongst threads, in roubd-robin function
 - Extra iterations would be assigned to first few threads
+- Default chunk ~= num_iterations / num_threads

+#### Dynamic
+- Iterations broken up into chunks of chunk size
+- Each thread executes a chunk.
+Then, it requests another
+- Keeps going until all iterations are completed
+- Default chunk size = 1
+- `schedule(dynamic, 2)`
+- If the chunks are too large it could be unbalanced

+#### Guided
+- Similar to dynamic but it starts sith large chunks then adjusts to smaller chunk sizes if the workload is imbalanced
+- If chunk size is unspecified, chunk size decreases down to 1
+- If chunk size is specified, it decreases down to chunk size

 ### Matrix Multiplication